 DUAL FRONT SEATBELT PRETENSIONERS

 As an additional measure of occupant protection, the RSX is equipped with advanced, dual seatbelt pretensioners on each front seat.
 Previously, pretensioners have been used to pull the shoulder belt tightly in the event of a collision.
 In the RSX, in addition to the shoulder-belt pretensioners, the engineers added a lap belt buckle pretensioner to each front seat.
-In a collision, both the shoulder portion and the lap portion of the belt are pulled tightly, firmly securing the occupant in the seat.
+In a collision, both the shoulder portion and the lap portion of the belt are pulled tight, firmly securing the occupant in the seat.

 DUAL AIR BAG SUPPLEMENTAL RESTRAINT SYSTEM (SRS)

 The RSX is equipped with a standard driver's and front passenger's air bag Supplemental Restraint System (SRS).
-The system employs three sensors - including a front sensor, buckle switches to determine if the front seat occupants have the seatbelts buckled, and a dual-stage inflator to match the air bag deployment rate with the severity of the crash.
+The system employs three sensors-including a front sensor, buckle switches to determine if the front seat occupants have the seatbelts buckled, and a dual-stage inflator to match the air bag deployment rate with the severity of the crash.
 As in all Acura models, the front passenger's air bag is designed to deploy upward along the windshield and then back toward the occupant.
 This provides a large cushion to help protect the front passenger.

 DUAL STAGE FRONT AIR BAGS